THE BISLEY NEWS MAGAZINE

 History

-Around that time, to ensure the magazine's financial stability, there was an Elizabethan supper hosted by John and Elizabeth Cowen at Overcourt, which raised over £2,000.
+To ensure the magazine’s financial stability, there was an Elizabethan Supper, hosted by John and Elizabeth Cowan at Overcourt, which raised over £2,000.

 History

-Around that time, to ensure the magazine's financial stability, there was an Elizabethan supper hosted by John and Elizabeth Cowen at Overcourt, which raised over £2,000.
+To ensure the magazine’s financial stability, there was an Elizabethan Supper, hosted by John and Elizabeth Cowan at Overcourt, which raised over £2,000.

 BISLEY NEWS - OCT/NOV/DEC 2025